What did Marilyn Manson's dad do?

 What did Marilyn Manson’s dad do?

 While Hugh Warner’s profession as a marriage counselor may seem at odds with his son’s rebellious persona, it is important to remember that individuals are multifaceted.
-Hugh Warner’s work as a counselor likely involved helping couples navigate their relationships and providing guidance during difficult times.
-It is worth noting that Marilyn Manson has often cited his parents’ troubled marriage as a source of inspiration for his music and artistic expression.
+Hugh’s work as a counselor likely involved helping couples navigate their relationships and providing guidance during difficult times.
+It is worth noting that Marilyn Manson has often expressed his admiration for his father’s work and the impact it had on his own understanding of human psychology.

 FAQ